Usha Haley

+Early life and education

+Born in Mumbai, India, Haley earned a bachelor’s degree in politics from Elphinstone College (University of Mumbai).
+She received a master’s degree in political science from the University of Illinois Urbana–Champaign and PhD in International Business and Strategy from New York University’s Stern School of Business.

 Research

-An expert on Asian and Emerging Markets, Dr. Haley's extensive research includes over 350 articles and presentations and 8 books that explore companies and business environments in India, China, Southeast Asia and Mexico as well as the societal impacts of business schools and their research.
-Her research on Subsidies to Chinese Industry has supported trade regulation in the United States and the European Union.
-She has also studied the effects of sanctions and trade barriers such as subsidies on the behaviors of companies and nations.
-Her research on boycotts, divestitures and regulations published in Multinational Corporations in Political Environments concluded that most sanctions had no effect on US corporate behaviors in South Africa.
-Her book, The Chinese Tao of Business highlighted the Chinese business environment and how companies operate there to enhance their profits.
-Her book New Asian Emperors analyzed business information for strategic decisions in Southeast Asia and the influence of networks.
-Her latest book is Impact and the Management Researcher which looks at how scholarly research is valued in academia and by society.
+Haley's research explores companies and business environments in India, China, Southeast Asia, and Mexico, as well as the societal impacts of business schools and their research.
+She has also studied the effects of sanctions and trade barriers, such as subsidies, on the behavior of companies and nations.
+Her research on boycotts, divestitures, and regulations, published in Multinational Corporations in Political Environments, concluded that most sanctions had no effect on US corporate behavior in South Africa.
+She also published The Chinese Tao of Business and New Asian Emperors.